 - Between visits, teachers and therapists can communicate to see if there is an improvement and if there are other areas which merit concern.

-Always do your research before going through this kind of therapy.
+“Therapy is intended to be a place to carefully and safely start to turn toward whatever it is you’ve got.”
+Molly Bowman, MS, LPC said.
+Always do your research before going through Integrated therapy.
 It is better to consult with the right professional if you have any concerns with the learning of your child.
 Work with the teachers and therapists and be updated with the progress your child makes.
 Always support your child because this will help a lot in improving his/her behavior and social skills.
 It is best to start early on instead of waiting.
 Sometimes, it is hard to correct something when it took a bit longer for you to acknowledge that there is a problem.